-The post-winter activities typically begin in early-April and include After Action Reporting and planning for the next operational period.
+The post-winter activities typically begin in early April 2022 and include After Action Reporting and planning for the next operational period.

-- MDH will terminate enhanced surveillance for cold-related morbidity and mortality on April 1, 2019 - Post-winter activities begin in April
+- MDH will terminate enhanced surveillance for cold-related morbidity and mortality on March 28, 2022 - Post-winter activities begin in April 2022

-- MDH will cease circulating weekly cold reports in April - Where applicable, MDH will collect After Action Reports from the jurisdictions and determine best practices to be included in the following year's planning efforts
+- MDH will cease circulating weekly cold reports on March 31, 2022 - Where applicable, MDH will collect After Action Reports from the jurisdictions and determine best practices to be included in the following year's planning efforts - MDH will collect, analyze, and release statewide surveillance data from the winter for use in future cold planning

-- MDH will collect, analyze, and release statewide surveillance data from the winter for use in future cold planning - MDH will review and update the State Cold Plan, including a comprehensive review of local plans and resources, to be completed by Oct.
-31, 2019
+• MDH will review and update the State Cold Plan, including a comprehensive review of local plans and resources, to be completed by Oct.
+31, 2021